weijia/django-simplemenu/README.rst

 django-simplemenu
 =================

+Cloned from https://github.com/althalus/django-simplemenu but make it more simple

 A dead simple menu app for Django with ordering in admin interface and ability to link menu item with model instance, view or URL.